 The course focuses on all of stages of the audio production process and addresses both technical and logistical issues.
 Students gain experience in all roles in this process including producer and engineer.

 If one word could best sum up Chatham's faculty, it would be engaged.
 Professors bring experiences to relate the course lessons to real-world situations.

 New Music Technology Lab

-The new music technology lab boasts 14 robust workstations fully grounded in digital technologies including Pro Tools, notation software, Ableton Live, and Finale.
+The new music technology lab boasts 14 robust workstations fully grounded in digital technologies including Ableton Live, Reaper, and Finale.
 Students will become well-versed in these major computer-based technologies, so that they can transfer those skills onto any platform they’re working on.

 Join the Club